bhklab/PredictIO-MV-Dist/docs/README.md

 ## Project Overview

-This repository implements a **distributed Spark-based pipeline** for multivariable analysis of immune-related RNA signatures and their predictive power for immunotherapy response.
+This repository implements a **distributed Spark-based pipeline** for multivariable analysis of immune-related RNA signatures and their predictive power for IO therapy response.
 Key features include:

 - Center-specific training of XGBoost models with no data sharing
 - Tree-based model aggregation to build a global model